ardalis/ApiEndpoints/README.md

 I'll look to add detailed documentation in the future but for now here's all you need to get started (you can also check the sample project):

 1. Add the [Ardalis.ApiEndpoints NuGet package](https://www.nuget.org/packages/Ardalis.ApiEndpoints/) to your ASP.NET Core web project.
-2. Create Endpoint classes by inheriting from either `BaseEndpoint<TRequest,TResponse>` (for endpoints that accept a model as input) or `BaseEndpoint<TResponse>` (for endpoints that simply return a response).
+2. Create Endpoint classes by inheriting from either `EndpointBaseSync<TRequest,TResponse>` (for endpoints that accept a model as input) or `EndpointBaseSync<TResponse>` (for endpoints that simply return a response).
 For example, a POST endpoint that creates a resource and then returns the newly created record would use the version that includes both a Request and a Response.
 A GET endpoint that just returns a list of records and doesn't accept any arguments would use the second version.
 3. Implement the base class's abstract `Handle()` method.
 4. Make sure to add a `[HttpGet]` or similar attribute to your `Handle()` method, specifying its route.
 5. Define your `TResponse` type in a file in the same folder as its corresponding endpoint (or in the same file if you prefer).